-Everyone talks about how important it is for a gaming group to be on the same page and have similar expectations of what’s allowed at the table.
-Plenty of GMs will explain that all one needs to do is discuss everything with the players before the first session starts.
+Everyone talks about how important it is for a gaming group to be on the same page about what's allowed at the table.
+All a GM needs to do is discuss everything with the players before the first session starts.
 But it can be difficult to remember all the topics you might want to cover, and what you leave out can come back to haunt the game later.
 It can also be daunting for players to speak up (particularly when they are new to the game or the group).
 New GMs might be wondering: Where do you even begin?
 Where should you end?

-To this end, I’ve compiled a campaign character sheet.
-This can be a sheet for the whole group to fill out, expressing desires and conditions in a quick, organized format.
-It’s systemless and is not genre-specific, in the hopes of being applicable to as many games as possible.
-You may want to add or remove sections, depending on your needs.
-The DM can fill out the sheet first to cover what they are most interested in running, and then show it to the players to start a conversation.
-A group could fill it out at the same time, or fill it out during the week before a game and share the results with the group before speaking face-to-face.
+To this end, I've compiled a campaign character sheet.
+It's systemless and isn't genre-specific, but you can add or remove sections, depending on your needs.
+The DM can fill out the sheet first to cover what they're most interested in running, and then show it to the players to start a conversation.
+A group could fill it out at the same time, or fill it out during the week before a game and share the results with everyone before speaking face-to-face.
 Online-only groups can get to know a lot more about each other by sharing their results.

 You can scroll through a preview of my campaign character sheet in the box below: